-Field-supplied elbows are allowed as long as they are designed for use with R410A refrigerant.
+Field-supplied elbows are allowed as long as they are long radius and designed for use with R410A refrigerant.
 The designer, however, should be cautious with the quantity and size of fittings used, and must account for the additional pressure losses in equivalent pipe length calculation.

-The equivalent pipe length of each elbow must be added to each pipe segment (Table 11).
+The equivalent pipe length of each elbow must be added to each pipe segment (Figure 23).

-Table 11: Equivalent Piping Length for Piping Components
+Figure 23: Equivalent Piping Length for Piping Components

-Component Si Size (Inches)
+Component Size (Inches)

-Flbow (ft) 1/4 3/8 1/2 5/8 3/4
+Elbow (ft ) 1/4 3/8 1/2 5/8 3/4

 Elbow (ft.)
 0.5 0.6 0.7 0.8 1.2